feider/zk/README.md

 #Test
 ```

-o list all existing tags, type `zk tags`.
+To list all existing tags, type `zk tags`.
 To print all Zettel with a certain tag, type `zk browse [tag]`.